Vishal73040/BotBrowser/docker/README.md

 })();
 ```

-**These scripts are not intended for bulk data collection and must only be run in test setups where you have explicit authorization.**
+**Note:** These scripts are not intended for bulk data collection and must only be run in explicitly authorized test setups.

 ---